dustinpfister/blog_posts/_posts/statistics-experimental-design.md

 I might end up with a few methods if I put enough time into this, but there are just two simple pure functions that come to mind thus far.
 I will want one function where I plug in word count, traffic, and a count of days that will return a CPTWPD value.
 I will then want another pure funcion that will take this CPTWPD value, and if also given the same values for word count and days should return the same value for traffic.

 ### 1.1 - Pure function to get "Clicks Per Thousand Words Per Day"

+So then this is what I worked out for my function that will return the CPTWPD value.

 ```js
 // WC   => Word Count